carlsmith/coffeeshop/README.md

 ### Status

+All of the main features are implemented, documented and stable.

-Everything works, and is pretty stable, but a couple of minor bits may change before things properly settle down.
-The version on App Engine is always in sync with this repo, for better or worse, so expect the occasional fail.
+The version on App Engine is always in sync with this repo, for better or worse, so expect the occasional fail in practice.

-The design is complete and pretty much fully implemented, so from here the focus is on refining the implementation.
-CoffeeShop is a shell, so you can easily extend it without hacking the core.

 Experienced programmers should find CoffeeShop useful now.
 Support for new programmers is being worked on.

 Currently, this is more or less a solo effort, but contributions are welcome, and there are plans to do bigger things with CoffeeShop once it is ready.

-### Goals

-The idea is to make something useful, a HTML5 shell, for people who already use CoffeeScript.
-Then, by porting the *Little Book on CoffeeScript*, make CoffeeShop ideal for programmers who are new to CoffeeScript.

-Longer term, by porting *Smooth CoffeeScript*, the shell will become useful to people who are new to programming, and people teaching it.

 ### License